310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 Actually— A hero only sheds happy tears, so that’s the kind of tears I’ve been shedding, okay…!?
 {% endbubble %}

 {% bubble Kanata pastsmile %}
 i see! i understand now! so a hero does not cry, yes…?

 hehe, i am jealous. you were able to become a hero…♪
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 Ah, no!
 That was just a figure of speech, I have a habit of thinking out loud, see…!?

 Ahh, what am I saying!
 Point is, I don't have the qualifications to call myself a hero!
 {% endbubble %}

 {% bubble Kanata pastsmile %}
 is that so? those “qualifications” are a necessity, i see~ is it some kind of Job?
 {% endbubble %}

 {% bubble Chiaki pastworried %}
-No, it’s not a job, it’s a way of lif—… Ahhh, seriously, what am I on about?
+No, it isn’t a job, it’s a way of lif—… Ahhh, seriously, what am I on about?
 {% endbubble %}

 {% bubble Kanata pastsmile %}
 hehe… please calm down, it will be okay.